- Android runs on devices that have different screen sizes and densities.

 xxxhdpi(extra-extra-extra-high).
 For example, bitmaps for high-density screens should go in

-drawable-xxxhdpiqualifier is necessary only to provide a launcher icon that can appear larger than usual on an xxhdpi device.
+mipmap-xxxhdpiqualifier is necessary only to provide a launcher icon that can appear larger than usual on an xxhdpi device.
 You do not need to provide xxxhdpi assets for all your app's images.

 Some devices scale-up the launcher icon by as much as 25%.
 For example, if your highest density launcher icon image is already extra-extra-high-density, the scaling process will make it appear less crisp.
 So you should provide a higher density launcher icon in the

-drawable-xxxhdpidirectory, which the system uses instead of scaling up a smaller version of the icon.
+mipmap-xxxhdpidirectory, which the system uses instead of scaling up a smaller version of the icon.